 6. Plan for Functionality

 Beyond aesthetics, prioritize functionality in your home addition.
 Consider how the new space will be used and what features are essential to meet your needs.
 Whether it’s storage solutions, lighting, or layout, a well-thought-out design will enhance the usability of the space.
 Think about how the addition will interact with other areas of your home and make choices that optimize the flow and functionality.
+For seating, opt for sectional couches that maximize comfort and flexibility, allowing you to easily adapt the space for various activities.

 7. Evaluate Structural Considerations